pwalch/dotfiles/README.md

   - disable audio and video when starting a meeting
 - PyCharm: start app and set it up
 - GIMP: start app as it takes longer the first time
+- noTunes
+  - start noTunes app and accept to open
+  - `System Preferences > Login Items` in `Open at Login` add noTunes

 VS Code:
 - in macOS System Settings, go to `Privacy & Security > Privacy > Full Disk Access` then add `VS Code`